shimondoodkin/imapcopy/README.rst

 XOAUTH support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-to login to gmail with oauth, the password should be equal to 'xoauth'
+In order to login to gmail with oauth, the password should be equal to 'xoauth'
 ::

     python3 imapcopy.py \